 Customer issues are escalated to manager on a case-by-case basis if problem cannot be resolved by front-line staff.

-If a customer believes that these open Internet rules are not being met, the customer may file an informal complaint at the Federal Communications Commission.
+If a customer believes that these open internet rules are not being followed, the customer may file an informal complaint at the Federal Communications Commission.
 The FCC urges customers to submit any complaints via its website at the following address.
 Customers may also file a formal complaint at the FCC using Part 76 of the Commission’s rules.

 The Open Internet Rules, as adopted, and these Open Internet Principles are not intended to affect, alter, or otherwise supersede the legal status of cooperative efforts by broadband Internet Access Service Providers and other service providers that are designed to curtail infringement in response to information provided by rights holders in a manner that is timely, effective, and accommodates the legitimate interests of the company, rights holders, and end users.
 Furthermore, the FCC’s Open Internet Rules, as adopted, and this company’s Open Internet Principles do not prohibit the company from making reasonable efforts to address the transfer of unlawful content or unlawful transfers of content.
 For additional information, please review the Acceptable Use Policy.